alumet-dev/developer-book/src/intro/Alumet architecture.md

 ![](../resources/diagrams/alumet-agent-aggregate.png)

-We provide a standard agent (its code is in the `app-agent` crate) but you can also create custom agents. <!-- TODO tuto pour créer un agent personnalisé -->
+We provide a standard agent (its code is in the `app-agent` crate) but you can also create custom agents. <!-- TODO tutorial pour créer un agent personnalisé -->
 Refer to the [contributing guide](https://github.com/alumet-dev/alumet/blob/main/CONTRIBUTING.md) for more information about the content of our main Git repository.

 ## Concurrency and parallelism